rrthomas/nancy/README.md

     $include{cat,I\,Robot.txt,3 Rules of Robotics.txt}

+This will run the command as if it had been typed:

+    cat "I, Robot.txt" "3 Rules of Robotics.txt"

 Similarly, a command can be treated as literal text by putting a backslash in front of it:

     Now I can talk about \$paste.

+This will output:

+    Now I can talk about $paste.

 Nancy recognises these commands: